callumtilbury/callumtilbury.github.io/_posts/2021-08-29-starting-an-adventure.md

   <p class="caption">Experience at Schiphol Airport (featuring a Heineken in the home of Heineken!)</p>
 </div>

 The second flight was around an hour, and my experience at the Scottish border was fortunately pleasant.
-Sadly one of my suitcase pockets had been ripped open---the one in which I had put some razor blades.
-Strangely enough, though, everything was left in its place, *except* my dental floss---is that normal???
+Sadly one of my suitcase pockets had been ripped open at some point---the one in which I had put several razor blades.
+Strangely enough, though, everything was left in its place, including the blades, *except* my dental floss---is that normal???

 Anyway, because South Africa is currently on the UK's "red" travel list, all incoming persons must quarantine in a hotel for 11 days, for an eye-wateringly high price (£1750 when I booked, now sitting at £2285).
 After arriving, I was quickly escorted to said hotel, where I have been living for the past week.